LiamJCates/Programming-Notes/C++/STL/Containers/Sequence/list.md

 according to the sort criteria oper. listCont.reverse(); The elements of listCont are reversed.

+Operation Notes
+lst.emplace_front(...)
+Constructs an element in place at the front of the d by forwarding all arguments to the appropriate constructor. lst.push_front(t) Constructs an element in place at the front of d by copying t. lst.pop_front() Removes the element at the front of d. lst.push_back(t) Constructs an element in place at the back of d by copying t. lst.pop_back() Removes the element at the back of d. lst1.splice(itr1,lst2,
+[itr2a], [itr2b])
+Transfers items from lst2 into lst1 at position itr1.
+Optionally, only transfer the element at itr2a or the elements within the half-open range itr2a to itr2b.Containers 427

+lst.remove(t) Removes all elements in lst equal to t. lst.remove_if(pred) Eliminates elements in lst where pred returns true; pred accepts a single T argument. lst.unique(pred) Eliminates duplicate consecutive elements in lst according to the function object pred, which accepts two T arguments and returns t1 == t2. lst1.merge(lst2, comp) Merges lst1 and lst2 according to the function object comp, which accepts two T arguments and returns t1 < t2. lst.sort(comp) Sorts lst according to the function object comp. lst.reverse() Reverses the order of lst’s elements (mutates lst).

 Linked List implementation in C++ Collections list<E> in by C++ Collections is a data structure which implements linked list.